Web Design Trends 2017: How to Be up to Date

 A famous actor Will Rogers once said: “You will never get a second chance to make a first impression”.
 Think of your company’s website as a crucial step in establishing a good connection with your potential visitor, customer or user.
 The aim of a landing page is to capture visitors’ attention and turn them into potential leads.
 Every business craves for having a creative and a unique landing page in a way to introduce the product’s features and benefits in a good light.

-Good designer aims to create a product that will work on multiple devices and attract a global audience.
-Keep in mind that a responsive design can change the way brands interact with consumers.
+The good designer aims to create a product that will work on multiple devices and attract a global audience.
+Keep in mind that responsive design can change the way brands interact with consumers.

 There is a logical development towards service design and visual trends replace one another.
 Interfaces are moving away from the “picture” to “interaction” and for this reason, motion design in terms of the amount of information delivered to the user is almost equal to graphic design.
 There is a continuous standardization of UI design.
 The quality of mock-ups, ready-made animation scripts, color palettes has grown significantly.
 It helps designers to create a harmonious and effective interface, spending a minimum of resources to develop a visual style.